UniExeterRSE/intro-to-python/_episodes/12_analysis_task_1.md

 We could use the dot notation to write his name `smith.john`, just as `loadtxt` is a function that belongs to the `numpy` library.

-`numpy.loadtxt` has two parameters: the name of the file we want to read and the delimiter that separates values on a line.
+`np.loadtxt` has two parameters: the name of the file we want to read and the delimiter that separates values on a line.
 These both need to be character strings
 (or strings for short), so we put them in quotes.